troymessina/ElectronicsLab/chapters/01Introduction.md

 ## Measurement Instruments

 ### Multimeters
-We will normally use handheld and benchtop instruments.
+We will use handheld and benchtop instruments.
 We will use handheld digital multimeters (DMM) in this course. most likely the ExTech MN36 seen in [](#fig:intro:dmm).
 ```{figure} ../figures/ch1_introduction/ExtechMN36.jpg
 :label: fig:intro:dmm
 :width: 40%